-1. In this Act, unless the context indicates otherwise- "Academy" means the South African National Academy of Intelligence estab- lished by section 5; "Advisory Committee" means the Ministerial Advisory Committee on Training · · · · · · · · · · · · · · · · · · · 10 "Agency" means the National Intelligence Agency referred to in section 3; "Chief Executive Officer" means the head of the Academy appointed in terms of section $6(1)$; 15 "Director-General" means a person appointed as such in terms of section 3(3); "former member" means any member of the Intelligence Services or the Academy whose services have terminated for any reason; "Intelligence Services" means the Agency or the Service as the case may be; "Intelligence Services Council" means the Intelligence Services Council on 20 Conditions of Service established by section 22; "Joint Standing Committee on Intelligence" means the committee established by section 2 of the Intelligence Services Control Act, 1994 (Act No. 40 of 1994); "member" means a person appointed in terms of section 8, 9 or 19 or referred to in section 3; 25 "Minister" means the President or any member of Cabinet designated by the President to take political responsibility for the Intelligence Services or the Academy; "misconduct" means an act contemplated in section 18(1); θ 30 defined in section 1 of the National Strategic Intelligence Act, 1994 (Act No. 39 of 1994); "non-statutory service" means the former Umkhonto weSizwe (MK), Azanian Peoples Liberation Army (APLA) and Department of Intelligence and Security of the African National Congress; 35
+1. In this Act, unless the context indicates otherwise- "Academy" means the South African National Academy of Intelligence estab- lished by section 5; "Advisory Committee" means the Ministerial Advisory Committee on Training established by section 9: 10 "Agency" means the National Intelligence Agency referred to in section 3; "Chief Executive Officer" means the head of the Academy appointed in terms of section 6(1); "counter-intelligence" means counter-intelligence as defined in section 1 the National Strategic Intelligence Act.
+1994 (Act No. 39 of 1994); "department" means a department as defined in section 1 of the Public Service Act.
+1994 (Proclamation No. 103 of 1994); 15 "Director-General" means a person appointed as such in terms of section 3(3): "former member" means any member of the Intelligence Services or the Academy whose services have terminated for any reason: 20 "Intelligence Services" means the Agency or the Service as the case may be; "Intelligence Services Council" means the Intelligence Services Council on Conditions of Service established by section 22; "Joint Standing Committee on Intelligence" means the committee established by section 2 of the Intelligence Services Control Act, 1994 (Act No. 40 of 1994); "member" means a person appointed in terms of section 8, 9 or 19 or referred to in section 3; 25 "Minister" means the President or the member of Cabinet designated by the President to assume the responsibility for intelligence services as contemplated in section 209(2) of the Constitution; 30 "misconduct" means an act contemplated in section 18(1); "National Intelligence Structures" means the National Intelligence Structures as defined in section 1 of the National Strategic Intelligence Act, 1994 (Act No. 39 of 1994); "non-statutory service" means the former Umkhonto weSizwe (MK), the Azanian Peoples Liberation Army (APLA), the Pan Africanist Security Service of the Azanian Peoples Liberation Army and the Department of Intelligence and Security of the African National Congress; 35